Video of Cong MLA, husband creating ruckus at police station goes viral | Law-Order

 “Sabke bacche peete hain.
 Kya hua jo thodi bahut le li?
 (All children drink.
 What happened if he took a little),” the MLA is heard telling officials at the Ratanada police station while demanding the immediate release of her nephew and his vehicle.

-The MLA and her husband are also heard rather accusing the policemen of misbehaving with them under the influence of liquor and asking them to leave their chairs and stand up in front of the MLAs.
+The MLA and her husband are also heard accusing the policemen of misbehaving with them under the influence of liquor and asking them to leave their chairs and stand up in front of them.

 In the video, though the policemen are heard requesting the MLA and her husband to sit on chairs, they sat on the floor of the police station in a bid to pressurise the policemen.